cmpray/StudentReadiness/README.md

 # StudentReadiness
 studentreadiness_withGUI_2.py

+Use the given csv file to run, chosen through interface.

-Read student readiness survey data and generate results letters for each student. csv file will be chosen through interface.
+Reads student readiness survey data and generates results reports for each student.

-Will generate "Results" folder in the current working directory.
+Program will generate "Results" folder in the current working directory.